pouriyajamshidi/FortiSSLVPNMonitor/README.md

 # Fortigate SSL VPN

-Python script that is written to display your connected SSL VPN users in an systematized manner.
+This program is written for Fortigate firewalls to display connected SSL VPN users in an systematized manner.

 ## Features